Last updated

 Be sure to assign an audio clip after creating the track by dragging and dropping and audio file from the Project view into the audio clip field.

-For longer or large audio files, it is recommended to set the import settings Load Type to Streaming to minimize memory usage.
+For longer or large audio files, it is recommended to set the import settings to Streaming to minimize memory usage.
 However, this is not required and any setting may be used at your discretion.